CESNET/sphinx-vhdl/doc/source/config.rst

 Configuration options
 =====================

-.. py:attribute:: vhdl_autolink_type_disable
+.. py:attribute:: vhdl_autodoc_source_path
-  :type: bool
+  :type: string
-  :value: False
+  :value: "."

-  Disables the automatic creation of links to type definitions from signatures where they are referenced.
+  Determines the root of the directory structure where the VHDL source codes used for automatic documentation generation reside.